-When you have attached the G8 expander you get eight more jacks called G1 through G8.
+When you have attached an G8 expander, you get eight more jacks called G1 through G8.
 Each of these can either be used as an input or an output.
 They are simple gate inputs/outputs that just know "On" and "Off", or 0 and 1.
 When used as an output they output either 0 V or 5 V.